LumaPictures/usd-qt/README.md

 pip install PySide --user
 ```

-Also, make sure that the `pxr` USD modules are on the `PYTHONPATH`.
+You'll also obviously need to make sure that you've built USD and placed the `pxr` python package on the `PYTHONPATH`.

 ## Testing